Ways to be Supportive of a Loved One with OCD

 Be Flexible With Your Expectations

 Keep in mind that OCD is a chronic condition, and people with OCD improve at varying rates.
 The symptoms may reappear or intensify during times of stress.
-So, support your family member or friend by celebrating their progress and reminding them to keep moving forward, even when they experience barriers.
+It can be beneficial to look into an OCD therapist near you who can give them professional support during difficult situations and help them navigate day-to-day life.
+You may not be able to provide that but you can support your family member or friend by celebrating their progress and reminding them to keep moving forward, even when they experience barriers.
 It’s important to remember that change takes time and setbacks are not unusual.

 Provide OCD Support Without Reinforcing the Behaviours